waepoints/waepointstandards-documentation/outline.md

 Governing Entity Departmental Order and/or Governing Entity Departmental Directive

-The Standard Definition of Interactions with the Compatible Device(s) of the main git branch of the waepointstandards git repository
+The Standard Definition of Interactions with the Compatible Device(s) of the main git branch of the waepointstandards git repository from the git origin stored at https://github.com/waepoints/waepointstandards

-The Standard Definition of Interactions with the Compatible Device(s) of the git branch the user has said to be trying out most recently of the waepointstandards git repository
+The Standard Definition of Interactions with the Compatible Device(s) of the git branch the user has said to be trying out most recently of the waepointstandards git repository from the git origin stored at https://github.com/waepoints/waepointstandards

-Waepoint System Standards of the main git branch of the waepointstandards git repository
+Waepoint System Standards of the main git branch of the waepointstandards git repository from the git origin stored at https://github.com/waepoints/waepointstandards

-Waepoint System Standards of the git branch the user has said to be trying out most recently of the waepointstandards git repository
+Waepoint System Standards of the git branch the user has said to be trying out most recently of the waepointstandards git repository from the git origin stored at https://github.com/waepoints/waepointstandards

 Modules Of The System(s) On The User’s Device